GabrielleC-J/project3_cse701/README.md

 **Addition including negative numbers**

 In order to add negative numbers the radix complement is used.
-In this case, the radix complement is the 2^32's complement.
+In this case, the radix complement is the 2^32's complement.[^2]

 When a negative number is being added in the addition, the big_int is converted to its radix complement and then added.

 * If two negative values are added then they are both converted to their radix complement and then added.
 * If the result of an addition is in fact negative, then the result will be in radix complement form and must be converted (ie get the radix complement of the radix complement).
-* When adding a negative and positive number where the positive is greater than the negative, then by using the radix complement an extra carry must be deleted at the last index.
+* When adding a negative and positive number where the positive is greater than the negative, then by using the radix complement an extra carry must be deleted at the last index.[^2]

 Example: